Calendar Girls (2015 film): Plot

-Nazneen is travelling in a taxi and sees that there are some public protests on the road against Pakistani stars to quit the country.
-She is very tensed about her life being harmed and the city being unsafe for her.
-She is not in a position to go back to London since Inzamam is very angry on her.
-The producer who offered her the film has decided to withdraw the offer because of this issue and is unable to delay the film.
-She loses the film and is without any work.
-Few days later, she meets Ananya Raichand (Mita Vashisht) who runs a high class escort service for Politicians, Industrialists and Diplomats.
-Nazneen ends up becoming an escort girl.
-Sharon goes to a party at a friends place and there she meets Rehaan who is a friend of Aniruddh and gets to know about the rumours that Aniruddh spread about her that she slept with him.
-She gets very angry and slaps Aniruddh in front of his entire office staff.
-She ends up banned by the ad world and is unable to get any assignments.
-Paroma is attending a party where she has been invited by Pinaki and he introduces her to the different cricketers and people from the SPL cricket league.
-Pinaki tells her later about some issues that he is facing on the gambling with which they were to earn millions of rupees, where he wants Paroma to spend time with one of the cricketers as per his conditions.
-Paroma does so and they earn a lot with the daily matches of SPL.
-Vignesh Pranjpe (Sharad Ponkshe) who is a CBI officer has a doubt on them and keeps a close eye.
+While travelling in a taxi, Nazneen sees roadside protests against Pakistani celebrities leaving the country.
+She is anxious about her safety and worried that the city is becoming more dangerous.
+She cannot return to London because Inzamam is furious with her.
+The producer who offered her the film role has withdrawn it due to this issue and cannot delay production.
+Nazneen loses the film role and becomes unemployed.
+A few days later, she meets Ananya Raichand (played by Mita Vashisht), who runs a high-class escort service for politicians, industrialists and diplomats.
+Nazneen ends up becoming an escort.
+Meanwhile, Sharon attends a party at a friend's house, where she meets Rehaan, a friend of Aniruddh's.
+He tells her about the rumours that Aniruddh has spread, claiming that she slept with him.
+She becomes very angry and slaps him in front of his entire office staff.
+Consequently, she is banned from the advertising industry and unable to secure any assignments.
+Meanwhile, Paroma is attending a party to which Pinaki has invited her.
+He introduces her to various cricketers and people from the SPL cricket league.
+Later, Pinaki tells her about some gambling issues he is facing, which were set to earn them millions of rupees.
+He asks Paroma to spend time with one of the cricketers on his terms.
+She agrees, and they make a lot of money from the SPL's daily matches.
+However, CBI officer Vignesh Pranjpe (played by Sharad Ponkshe) has his doubts about them and keeps a close eye on them.

-Sharon meets Shashank Datta (Indraneil Sengupta) who is working in a leading news channel offers her a job as a host for one of their new entertainment show and Sharon becomes a very successful anchor.
-Mayuri has decided to sign a film with a builder's son for millions of rupees just to buy a flat through him and later meets Madhur Bhandarkar who also offers her a film.
-Nandita finds that Harsh is cheating on her and has married her just to keep her as a trophy wife and sleeps around with escort girls.
-She tells her in-laws and cries but they explain that Harsh loves her and she is the daughter-in-law of the big Narang family and these things are very common amongst the riches.
+Sharon meets Shashank Datta, played by Indraneil Sengupta, who works for a leading news channel.
+He offers her a presenting job on one of their new entertainment shows, and she goes on to enjoy great success in the role.
+Meanwhile, Mayuri signs a film contract worth millions of rupees with the son of a property developer, in exchange for an apartment.
+She later meets Madhur Bhandarkar, who offers her a role in one of his films.
+Nandita discovers that Harsh is cheating on her.
+He only married her to keep her as a trophy wife while sleeping with escorts.
+When she tells her in-laws, they cry with her but explain that Harsh loves her and that such behaviour is common among the wealthy Narang family.